gradiuscypher/grIDS/docs/suricata_configuration.md

 # Suricata Configuration
 Suricata is an open source network intrusion detection/prevention software.
-You can learn more about it [HERE](https://suricata-ids.org/).
+You can learn more about it [here](https://suricata-ids.org/).
 We'll feed Suricata our network traffic, Suricata will run it through the ruleset we've configured and then will send alerts and logs to our Elastic stack for investigation.

+My example Suricata configuration file [can be found here](../configs/suricata.yaml).
+I highly suggest referencing this file if Suricata fails to start.

 ## Installing Suricata
 We're going to use the PPA provided by OSIF to make our updating a little bit easier.
 More information about OSIF can be found [HERE](https://redmine.openinfosecfoundation.org/projects/suricata/wiki/Ubuntu_Installation_-_Personal_Package_Archives_(PPA))